To reach the Spiritual Care Department, call 905-895-4521, ext. 2539.

 Basic training is offered to people who are interested in becoming a spiritual care volunteer in the Spring and in the Fall at Southlake, or at another hospital in the Central Local Health Integration Network

-For prayer, quiet reading, or reflection and meditation - accessible on Level 1 and Level 3 of the Central Building
+For prayer, quiet reading, or reflection and meditation there are are two Chapels in the Hospital.
+They are located on Level 1 and Level 2 of the East Building.

 Spiritual care is integral to our well-being.
 It is a connectedness to self, to others, and to the sacred.
 Members of the Spiritual Care Team at Southlake strive to meet the spiritual and emotional needs of patients, families, staff, physicians, and volunteers.
 Within our multi-faith and multi-cultural community, spiritual care providers recognize that meeting the spiritual care needs of patients and their families is a patient right and a healthcare obligation.